abdullah-a8/abdullah-a8/README.md

 # 💫 About Me:

+I'm passionate about using **AI and automation** to build tools that save time and solve **real world problems**.

+I enjoy learning new technologies in **web and mobile development** and refining my skills in **database design and performance**.

+This GitHub is a window into my journey as I explore and grow in these areas.

+Feel free to explore my projects and **connect if you'd like to collaborate**!

+## 🌐 Socials:
 I’m passionate about using AI and automation to build tools that save time and solve real world problems. <br>I enjoy learning new technologies in web and mobile development and refining my skills in database design and performance. <br>This GitHub is a window into my journey as I explore and grow in these areas. <br>Feel free to explore my projects and connect if you’d like to collaborate!